-Individuals should notify their physician when there is a persistent change in the color of their stool.
+A person should notify their doctor when there is a persistent change in the color of their stool.

-Persistent black, tarry stools or red, bloody stools signify intestinal bleeding and need to be evaluated by a physician promptly.
+Persistent black, tarry stools or red, bloody stools signify intestinal bleeding and need to be evaluated by a health-care professional promptly.
 Individuals should either notify their primary care doctor or visit an urgent care center or an emergency room.